Leenoose/Kafka-payment-demo/README.md

 2. Provision a PostgreSQL instance

 Add two databases via the Developer Catalog, and select PostgreSQL.
 Note that when doing so, it is important to have a PostgreSQL Connection Username, PostgreSQL Connection Password, and a PostgreSQL Database Name.
 These will be used in the environment variables.
 You can call them balance and transaction respectively.
+Ensure that you run the db-init queries after initializing the database.

 3. Cloning the project

 Add the project to your OpenShift console using the git repo url (https://github.com/Leenoose/Kafka-payment-demo.git).
 As the two services are in subdirectories of their own, expand the advanced Git options, and set the Context dir to /balance and /transaction respectively.

-Note that the build for both services will fail.
-This is because the environment variables are not being set yet, and the default values (localhost) are still being used, even though they are not applicable here.
-To remedy this, go to Builds, look for the name of the added services, and edit the build config.
-There should be a section to add environment variables.
-Update the values as follows
+Expand the build configuration option at the bottom of the page.
+You should see environment variables here.
+Fill these up with the values as follows.

 | Name | Value
 | :---:   | :---: